-Apply RefSeq gene names to a list of targeted regions.

-''' cnvlib.target.assign_names (region_rows, refflat_fname, default_name='-') Replace the interval gene names with those at the same loc in refFlat.txt cnvlib.target.emit (coords, names) Try filtering names again.
-Format the row for yielding. cnvlib.target.filter names (names, exclude=('mRNA', )) Remove less-meaningful accessions from the given set. cnvlib.target.parse_refflat_line(line) Parse one line of refFlat.txt; return relevant info.
-Pair up the exon start and end positions.
-Add strand direction to each chromosome as a "+"/"-" suffix (it will be stripped off later). cnvlib.target.read_refflat_genes(fname) Parse genes; merge those with same name and overlapping regions.
-Returns a dict of: {(chrom, strand): [(gene start, gene end, gene name), ...]} cnvlib.target.shorten_labels(interval_rows) Reduce multi-accession interval labels to the minimum consistent.
-So: BED or interval_list files have a label for every region.
+Transform bait intervals into targets more suitable for CNVkit.

+'''

+cnvlib.target.filter_names (names, exclude=('mRNA', ))

+'''

+Remove less-meaningful accessions from the given set.

+'''

+cnvlib.target.shorten_labels(gene_labels)

+'''

+Reduce multi-accession interval labels to the minimum consistent.

+So: BED or interval\list files have a label for every region.
 We want this to be a short, unique string, like the gene name.
-But if an interval list is instead a series of accessions, including additional accessions for sub-regions of the gene, we can extract a single accession that covers the maximum number of consecutive regions that share this accession. '''
+But if an interval list is instead a series of accessions, including additional accessions for sub-regions of the gene, we can extract a single accession that covers the maximum number of consecutive regions that share this accession.

-e.g.
+'''

+e.g.:

+'''